-The third round of the Fly Quiet Runway Rotation test, slated to run from mid-July to mid-October, would steer planes away from a diagonal runway that's set to be decommissioned in early 2018.
+The third round of the Fly Quiet Runway Rotation test, slated to run from mid-July to mid-October, would steer planes away from the diagonal runway that's set to be decommissioned in early 2018.
 The plan would instead send those flights along other diagonal runways, still largely avoiding the skies over the city's Northwest Side.

-Last year, the O'Hare Noise Compatibility Commission approved the first runway rotation program in the face of widespread demands that the city temper the noise from low-flying planes.
+Last year, the Noise Compatibility Commission approved the first runway rotation program in the face of widespread demands that the city temper the noise from low-flying planes.
 Between July and December, the program directed overnight flights to change their takeoff and landing paths every week, ideally keeping any one neighborhood from being pummeled for too long.

 Then, earlier this year, the commission approved a 12-week follow-up program to run between April 30 and July 16.
 A full schedule is posted online showing when each neighborhood and suburb will face overnight noise.